How to Automate Legal Discovery In 2024 (Using AI)

 Can AI write a legal brief?

-AI can write legal briefs.
+AI-powered automation can write legal briefs.
 However, due to problems around hallucination (including false information), the industry doesn’t believe the current generation of large language models (LLMs) is ready for prime time.
-However, such tools can help generate content for professional attorneys to review.
+However, such tools can help generate content for legal teams to review.

 What is e-discovery in law?

 E-discovery is simply the electronic version of conventional discovery.
-It involves submitting requests for production, requests for admission, and interrogatories via digital means (over the Internet) instead of by hand or mail.
+It involves submitting digital evidence, requests for production, requests for admission, and interrogatories via digital means (over the Internet) instead of by hand or mail.

 The information provided on this website does not, and is not intended to, constitute legal advice; instead, all information, content, and materials available on this site are for general informational purposes only.
 Information on this website may not constitute the most up-to-date legal or other information.
 This website contains links to other third-party websites.
 Such links are only for the convenience of the reader, user or browser.